 Robust clinical development experience with TILs.
-Members of our team have been generating and improving TIL therapy for over a decade, and TIL products manufactured by us have been used in the treatment of patients with refractory melanoma through a compassionate use program at the Christie Hospital in Manchester, United Kingdom, which is the largest single site cancer center in Europe.
-The TIL products used in this program were manufactured with a similar process to ITIL-168 and demonstrated positive clinical results, with an ORR of 67%, a CR rate of 19% and a disease control rate, or DCR, of 86%.
-Based on these compelling results, together with our development and manufacturing expertise, we intend to transform TIL therapy into what we believe will be a scalable, convenient and effective option for patients with cancer.
+Members of our team have been generating and improving TIL therapy for over a decade, and a TIL product manufactured by us has been used in the treatment of patients with refractory melanoma through a compassionate use program at the Christie Hospital in Manchester, United Kingdom, which is the largest single site cancer center in Europe.
+In the 21 patients treated through the compassionate use program using a TIL product that was manufactured using a prior version of the ITIL-168 manufacturing process, we observed a CR in four patients (19%) and a partial remission, or PR, in 10 patients (48%), resulting in an ORR of 67%.
+In addition, four patients reported SD, resulting in a disease control rate, or DCR, of 86%.
+Ten of the 21 patients have died from complications arising from disease progression.
+The results from the compassionate use program do not provide a guarantee that ITIL-168 will be deemed to be safe or effective for the treatment of melanoma or additional indications, and extensive clinical testing and regulatory approval will be required before ITIL-168 can be commercially marketed for the treatment of melanoma.
+Based on these results, together with our development and manufacturing expertise, we intend to transform TIL therapy into what we believe will be a scalable, convenient and effective option for patients with cancer.